tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 Section 2 is normative.

+Section 3.1 lists which which terms in section 4 have normative values and which non-normative.

+**Text to align with configuration to build 3.1**
 In Section 4 the values of the rdfs:Label, skos:prefLabel, Versioned IRI, Resource Type, Specification, Information Elements ActedUpon, Information Elements Consulted, and Parameters are normative.
 The values of Description, Examples, Use Cases, and Notes are non-normative.

 In Section 4, the values of the `Term IRI` and `Definition` are normative.
 The values of `Term Name` `skos:pref:Label` are non-normative, although one can expect that the namespace abbreviation prefix is one commonly used for the term namespace.  `Label` and the values of all other properties (such as `Examples` and `Notes`) are non-normative.
+**End text for alignment**

 ### 1.6 Namespace abbreviations